itpastorn/programmering-1-med-js/javascript-quirks.markdown

     "qwerty".match(/e/) // works - yes that's a regexp

+But this little peculira bastard works:

+    2..toString(); // "2"

 Never use the wrapper functions to instantiate objects

     var foo = new Number(45);